LSI’s Virtual Instructional Leadership Institute: helping districts support their principals and leaders.

 YEARS IN EDUCATION: 30+

-KEY ROLES: Executive Director, Leadership Development and Model Schools in ARC – Schools for Rigor, Teacher, School/District-level Administrator, Assistant Principal, Trainer, Leadership Coach, Consultant
+KEY ROLES: Executive Director, Leadership Development and Schools for Rigor and Equity, Teacher, School/District-level Administrator, Assistant Principal, Trainer, Leadership Coach, Consultant

 1National Association of Secondary School Principals (2020, August 21).